skarlekar/fargate-patterns/README.md

 #### Pattern Components
 - **Input Repository** - The input for your *Processor* is stored here and should be reachable by the processor.
 This could be S3-based object store or a data base.
 Ideally, this repository should notify the task invoker when a new object is uploaded or updated.
 - **Task Invoker** - A short-running function that is used to invoke your Processor.
 This could be a Lambda function or a synchronous service running as part of another larger process chain.
 - **Processor** - A long-running task that is the core of the pattern.
-It is invoked by the
+It is invoked by the Task Invoker.
+This could be a Fargate Task.

 ### Limitations
 While using this pattern Fargate puts Lambdas on steroids, Fargate has its [own resource limitations](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service_limits.html) due to it serverless nature.
 For instance, the number of tasks using the Fargate launch type, per region, per account cannot be more than 50 or the maximum container storage for tasks using the Fargate launch type cannot be over 10GB.